puppetlabs/relay-core/README.md

 The base builder is not swappable at the moment.
 This would be a nice to have, but since all of the sub-projects in this repo are written in Go, a standard Go base image is the only one needed.
 See the base Dockerfile.include for an example.

+## Tasks
+### nebula-k8s-provisioner

+A task that creates and manages Kubernetes clusters in cloud environments

+TODO:

+- [ ] integrate outputs system by storing master certificates used in kubeconfig for descendant tasks